 As a pelvic floor physical therapist, I have many patients who have just had a baby.
 One of the most common issues I see in these patients is the effects of perineal tearing.
 One day, a frazzled first-time mom, whom we will call Lily, sat across from me.
 Her son Caden stirs in the stroller as Lily automatically pushes it back and forth.
-“He’s fussy and might wake up,” she mumbles out in apology.
+“He’s fussy and might wake up,” she mumbles out apologetically.

 After having Caden six months ago, Lily returned to Crossfit but then quickly booked a pelvic floor physical therapy appointment.
 She had begun to experience urine leaks when she jumped, performed double-unders, and even when she sneezed or coughed.
-So I begin working my way through her history: how are her bowels and bladder?
+So I start working my way through her history: how are her bowels and bladder?
 How did the birth go?

 Lily’s story is not unique.
-In fact, it is far too common, and I see women for many similar conditions.
+In fact, it is far too common, and I see women with many similar conditions.
 One condition that wrenches my heart is when women share that they experience pain with sex and how often doctors dismiss it.
 Birthing parents are told “things are different,” “take a warm bath,” “drink a glass of wine,” or “just try to relax.”
 There are several ways to treat pain with sex, and one is to address the tears.